nicholflowers/Caffeine-Consumption-Health-Patterns/README.md

 ## 📌 Overview

 Caffeine is one of the most widely consumed stimulants in the world, but its relationship to stress varies significantly from person to person.
-This project turns that relationship into an interactive visualization: a tool that lets anyone adjust caffeine, sleep, age, and lifestyle factors and watch the predicted stress level shift in real time.
+This project turns that relationship into an interactive visualization: a tool that lets anyone adjust caffeine, sleep, age, and lifestyle factors and watch the predicted (estimated) stress level shift in real time.

 ## 🎯 Goals